 I’m a writer and artist or an artist and writer… sometimes other things, too.

-Highlights of my career so far include the publication of two novels, being artist in residence at the University of Edinburgh’s Genomics Policy & Research Forum, exhibiting my films at La Biennale di Venezia, being awarded the Berwick Gymnasium Artist Fellowship by English Heritage and Arts Council England, and everything I’ve done in Japan. 日本は私の好きな場所です！ 私が帰るように私を招待してください… I’ve been an artist in residence in England, Scotland, Wales, Norway and China: a properly paid and supported artist in residence, incidentally, not the type you pay for yourself which is just going on holiday really, isn’t it?
+Highlights of my career so far include the publication of two novels, being artist in residence at the University of Edinburgh’s Genomics Policy & Research Forum, exhibiting my films at La Biennale di Venezia, being awarded the Berwick Gymnasium Artist Fellowship by English Heritage and Arts Council England, everything I’ve done in Japan (日本は私の好きな場所です！ 私が帰るように私を招待してください…) and most recently being artist in residence at the Open Data Institute in London, researching and building DoxBox trustbot.

 My inspiration comes from historical and contemporary folklore, traditional storytelling, and magical or esoteric practices of Britain, Europe and Asia.
 I have an equal interest in science and technology, particularly the social sciences and their processes.
 I’ve collaborated extensively with scientists.
 I sometimes use scientific and academic research methods earnestly, sometimes satirically and pataphysically.